andywer/react-usestyles/README.md

 # Unified React styling hook

-Styling components using the newly introduced React hooks for fun and profit.
+Style your components using [React hooks](https://reactjs.org/docs/hooks-intro.html) for fun and profit.

-The hook does not only provide a clean and simple way to style components, but it is going one step further here:
+Using a hook is not only a clean and elegant way to style components, but this one is taking CSS in React one big step further:
-Providing a unified styling hook that can work with any CSS-in-JS library out of the box!
+This is a unified styling hook that **is not bound to a particular CSS-in-JS library**, making the choice between Emotion, styled components, JSS or another styling implementation merely an afterthought!

 #### Features

 * Style components with `useStyles()`
-* Single hook that works with JSS, emotion, styled components, ...
+* Single hook that works with JSS, Emotion, styled components, ...
 * Server Side Rendering
 * Theming support out of the box
 * Apply global styles using `useGlobalStyles()`

 **Feedback very welcome!
 Open an issue or 🌟 the repo.**

-⚠️ Experimental implementation
+⚠️ Attention: Bleeding edge ahead.
+Don't use this in production.

 ## Installation